 Table-01-Illustrated the administrators and Teachers perception sregarding inclusive education in Peshawar.
 More than half of the respondents (78.6%) were agreed that children with disabilities should be a part of mainstream schools.
 36.5% respondents were agreed that teaching to children with disabilities a difficult task.
-64% of primary school teacher and administrators were agreed that placement of children with disabilities would not negatively affects the classroom environment and 77% were agreed that it encourage children with disabilities.20 % respondents were agreed that Parents of children without disabilities may not like the idea of placing their children in the same classroom where there are student with disabilities.
+64% of primary school teacher and administrators were agreed that placement of children with disabilities would not negatively affects the classroom environment and 77% were agreed that it encourage children with disabilities may not like the idea of placing their children in the same classroom where there are student with disabilities.